 Methods & Tips

-- Ensure your iPhone is connected to a reliable Internet and have an active mobile data plan with your carrier.
+- Ensure your iPhone is connected to a reliable internet connection and has an active mobile data plan with your carrier.

 Ensure that these settings are enabled on the iPhone device: Send as SMS and MMS are ON.